Blogs

 The arrival of a Chinese artifact on the hidden side of the Moon has led world public opinion to focus on the Chinese space program, more developed than many imagined.
 Assisted by the Soviets in their beginnings, the Chinese have ended up taking a lead in some programs (probably more apparent than real, due to some setbacks), such as the development of their own permanent space station, and compete with the United States in the desire to take advantage of the mineral wealth of asteroids.

-Jiuquan Satellite Launch Centre
+Jiuquan Satellite Launch Center

-▲ Jiuquan Satellite Launch Center [CNSA].
+▲ Jiuquan Satellite Launch Center [CNSA]

-ARTICLE / Sebastián Bruzzone[English version] [Spanish version].
+ARTICLE / Sebastián Bruzzone [Spanish version]

 The Chinese space program started at the beginning of the Cold War, in the midst of a direct struggle between the United States and the Soviet Union for the control of international politics.
-Since 1955, President Mao Zedong looked for the respect of the world powers and decided to follow in the footsteps of the neighbouring country, the USSR.
+Since 1955, Chairman Mao Zedong looked for the respect of the world powers and decided to follow in the footsteps of the neighboring country, the USSR.
 In March of the following year, the Fifth Academy of the Ministry of National Defense began the development of a first ballistic missile (Twelve Year Chinese Aerospace Plan).
 After the launch of Sputnik 1 by the Soviet Union in 1957, Mao embarked on the development of a Chinese artificial satellite that would be active in space two years later (Project 581), an effort materially and economically supported by the Soviet Union.
 However, in the early 1960s, all economic and technological assistance by the USSR stopped after Beijing accused Nikita Khrushchev of being a revisionist leader who wanted to restore capitalism.

 The China National Space Administration (CNSA) is in charge of the Chinese space program.
 The first Chinese manned space flight took place in 2003, with Yang Liwei, aboard the Shenzhou 5 spacecraft, which was docked to the Tiangong-1 space station.
 In this way, China became the third nation to send humans out of Earth.
 The main objective of the Shenzhou missions is the establishment of a permanent space station.
 Up to now, there have been nine Chinese men and seven women in space.